edgedelta/docs/docs/appendices/on-prem-rehydration.md

 ***

+## Setup with OpenFaaS

+This is the recommended setup.

-## Step 1: Review Pre-Deployment Considerations
+### Step 1: Review Pre-Deployment Considerations

 Review the following prerequisites: